 - FLEX refers to metabolic flexibility, the ability to use either glucose or fat as a fuel source.
 FLEX also refers to a flexitarian diet, in which meat is optional.

-- 12/3 refers to the minimum amount of time each day that you should spend fasting; for at least 12 hours with at 3 hours before bed.
+- 12/3 refers to the minimum amount of time each day that you should spend fasting; for at least 12 hours and at least 3 hours before bed.

 The Importance of Ketosis